ProgTon/DW-Work-Sample-php/README.md

 ## 3. Setup instructions for the folders which will contain the CSV-files

 Open up config/folderconfig.php in ur texteditor.
-There are 3 variables that can be configured.
-UnprocessedFolder, ProcessFolder and HistoryFolder.
+There are 4 variables that can be configured. dir, unprocessedFolder, processFolder and historyFolder.

 ## 4. Setup instructions for the database